AT&T Inc. [T] – How low can NYSE:T go? A return to Fundamental Analysis

-The share price of AT&T Inc. [NYSE: T] inclined by $38.55, presently trading at $38.05.
-The company’s shares saw 28.24% gains compared to the lowest price in the period of the last 52 weeks, set at $29.67 recorded on 02/24/20.
-The last few days have been tough to the share price as T fall by -0.52% during the last week, even though the stock is still down by -1.63% compared to -0.20 of all time high it touched on 02/21/20.
-However, the stock had a strong performance during the past 3 months, roughly losing -1.50%, while additionally gaining 22.15% during the last 12 months.
+The share price of AT&T Inc. [NYSE: T] inclined by $37.10, presently trading at $35.73.
+The company’s shares saw 20.42% gains compared to the lowest price in the period of the last 52 weeks, set at $29.67 recorded on 02/27/20.
+The last few days have been tough to the share price as T fall by -7.46% during the last week, even though the stock is still down by -7.63% compared to -2.88 of all time high it touched on 02/21/20.
+However, the stock had a poor performance during the past 3 months, roughly losing -7.39%, while additionally gaining 15.04% during the last 12 months.
 AT&T Inc. is said to have a 12-month price target set at $39.43.
-That means that the stock has a strong potential to acquire 1.38% increase from the current trading price.
+That means that the stock has a strong potential to acquire 3.7% increase from the current trading price.

 AT&T Inc. [NYSE:T]: Analyst Rating and Earnings